cairo-book/cairo-book/src/ch01-03-hello-scarb.md

 Let’s recap what we’ve learned so far about Scarb:

 - We can create a project using `scarb new`.
-- We can build a project using `scarb build`.
+- We can build a project using `scarb build` to generate the compiled Sierra code.
 - We can define custom scripts in `Scarb.toml` and call them with the `scarb run` command.

 An additional advantage of using Scarb is that the commands are the same no matter which operating system you’re working on.
 So, at this point, we’ll no longer provide specific instructions for Linux and macOS versus Windows.